 Note that the following signals have been marked for signal logging:

-After the model simulates, the logged signal is available in the MATLAB workspace in the topOut variable.
+After the model simulates, the logged signal is available in the Base Workspace in the

 2x1 struct array with fields: data limits